Summary: Act II, Scene ii

 Indeed, in the episode with Mrs. Johnson, it becomes clear that Mama agrees with Beneatha far more than one might expect.
 This scene portrays both George Murchison and Booker T. Washington as assimilationists, and Mama refers to them both as “fools.”
 While Mama calls George a “fool” only in response to Beneatha’s remark, her branding of Booker T. Washington with such an insult has profound historical and cultural implications.
-Washington, historically a hero to many in the black community, preached assimilation into mainstream America as the primary goal of African-Americans.
+Washington, historically a hero to many in the Black community, preached assimilation into mainstream America as the primary goal of Black Americans.
 Though he attained great stature in the first half of the twentieth century, public opinion had turned against him by the late 1950s.
-Many African-Americans had begun to reject assimilationist ideals, believing by this time that mainstream America would always mean white America and that assimilating into this culture would always mean degrading themselves to fit white society’s perceptions of how blacks should be and act.
-These African-Americans thus sought an independent identity that would allow them to embrace and express their heritage and culture.
+Many Black people had begun to reject assimilationist ideals, believing by this time that mainstream America would always mean white America and that assimilating into this culture would always mean degrading themselves to fit white society’s perceptions of how Black people should be and act.
+Because of this, they sought an independent identity that would allow them to embrace and express their heritage and culture.

 The scene closes with Walter’s description to Travis of his materialistic fantasy about the future—Walter still wants to be a part of the culture that excludes him.
 He wants to be rich if being rich is the solution to his family’s problems.
 Most of all, he wants his son to have a better life than he has had and wants to provide him with the education he deserves.
 His wish for Travis seems selfish as well; he wants desperately to feel like a man, and he believes that Travis’s success would reflect on his own success as the man of the house.